nimblecrm/api-docs/docs/contacts/metadata/update_field.rst

     id of field we want perform an update for.

 Other parameters are passed as JSON in request body.
-All parameters are mandatory.

 **name**